Degrees

 College of DuPage participates in the national initiative of Career Clusters, intended to help states and educational institutions organize their programs and career exploration activities around theme/skill/knowledge-based continuity concerns.
 This allows students to explore like-kind occupational/vocational and career possibilities with a focus on opportunities.
 The 16-Cluster format used by the U.S. Department of Education encompasses all 970-plus occupations.

 Using the Career Clusters, College of DuPage offers direction to students who may not yet know what they want to do but have an idea of their academic strengths and interests.
 It allows students, prospective and current, along with the community at-large to see the similarity between different fields.
-It also focuses on promoting the seamless transition of coursework between areas of studies and progression from high school to College of DuPage and through College of DuPage to a college or university.
+It also focuses on promoting the seamless transition of coursework between areas of study and progression from high school to College of DuPage, and through College of DuPage to a college or university.

-Agriculture, Food and Natural Resources
+Agriculture, Food, and Natural Resources

 • Horticulture